 4. Use hashtags

-I can never emphasize this enough.
-Hashtags are everything on Instagram.
-On Twitter you can only use about 2 hashtags at most because there is also limits in the number of characters.
+To successfully market startups on Instagram, use hashtags.
+On X you can only use about 2 hashtags at most because there are limits on the number of characters.
 On Instagram that is not the case.
-Some successful brands use up-to 15 hashtags in one post.
-People such for things on Instagram using hashtags a lot more than they do on other social networks.
+Successful brands use up to 15 hashtags in one post.
+People search for products on Instagram using hashtags more than on other social networks.
 The more you use, the more you are exposed to a wider range of people.
-I’m not implying that you should use as many hashtags as possible but following up your post with a short description and about 5 to 10 hashtags is good for you.
+Additionally, following up a post with a short description and about 5 to 10 hashtags is good for increasing engagement.

 5. Be somewhat loose with your posts

 People like it when you open up to them.
-People like it when they know more about you because it calms their nerves and gives you lots of credibility.
-Startups can leverage this weakness associated to people to gain more credibility on Instagram.
-Posting photos that show your staff playing around, or taking coffee and telling stories may work wonders than showing your actual product every other time you are posting a photo.
-In short, bring your followers into your behind the scenes.
-Let them in on your company culture, strategies, team, etc. It goes a long way.
+People like it when they know more about you because it calms their nerves and gives you credibility.
+Startups can leverage this preference to gain more credibility on Instagram.
+Posting photos of your staff playing around, or taking coffee and telling stories may work better than showing your actual product in every post.
+In short, bring your followers into your behind-the-scenes.
+Let them in on your company culture, strategies, team, etc.

 6. Run contests

-Contests are amazing.
+Contests work magic in audience engagement.
 They make people fight for something.
 They push people to the need of wanting to win.
-One of the best contests I have ever seen on Instagram involves Mashable though it’s no longer a startup if startups are what I believe they are.
+One of the best contests I have ever seen on Instagram involves Mashable.
 Often they will run a contest whereby users will be required to tag their posts with a hashtag created by Mashable, for example, #MashPics – for a chance to be featured on the company’s Instagram page.
-They do it well, and it pays because occasionally you will find that their followers are competing for that spot to be featured by a huge brand.
-Imagine the amount of marketing this contest has done for the company in the past few years.
-Incredible.
-Maybe your startup should create a contest too.
+It pays because occasionally you will find their followers competing for that spot to be featured by a huge brand.

 7. Time your posts

-There is nothing as painful as posting one of your best shots as a company then realizing that it didn’t get the number of likes you anticipated.
+Nothing is as painful as posting one of your best shots as a company and then realizing it didn’t get the number of likes you anticipated.
 It’s all about timing.
-Understand your audience and know when they are online.
-Only that way will you get the amount of exposure you want when posting your photos and videos too.
+Understand your audience and know when they are online to give your posts the right exposure.

-Once you’ve developed an active presence on Instagram, it’s important to make sure you have quality content that can capture attention.
+Once you’ve developed an active presence on Instagram, make sure you have quality content that can capture attention.

-Many brands may be able to create this type of content on their own.
-But some may need PR professionals’ help to turn their ideas into actual words.
+Many brands may be able to create this type of content while others may need help from PR professionals to turn their ideas into actual words.
 PR agencies like Pressfarm help you create newsworthy content to gain the attention of media professionals and influencers.
-They also go the extra mile by providing companies with access to their PR database of over 1 million journalists.
-These contacts are filtered so that you can find your perfect media match easily.
+They also go the extra mile by providing companies access to their PR database of over 1 million journalists.
+These contacts are filtered to help you find your perfect media match easily.